THE BEST SPRING AND FALL CYCLING KIT

 Chances are you’ve heard and read a lot of great things about this jacket.
 This is one case where the performance lives up to the hype, or where you can ignore the hype and just enjoy the performance and value.

 I haven’t done a comparative review of warmers, gloves, socks, booties and the like.
-But, for those of you who may wonder what I use (and to pre-empt your questions with answers), here’s the accessories I wear.
+But, for those of you who may wonder what I use (and to pre-empt your questions with answers), here are the accessories I wear.

 SOCKS– I have lousy circulation in my feet and hands, probably as a result of getting frostbite a few too many times while out skiing.
-I use DeFeet Woolie Boolie Socks (Competitive Cyclist, Wiggle, Tweeks Cycles, ProBikeKit UK code ITK10, Amazon) which are half and half merino wool and nylon with a little bit of lycra mixed in.
-The are so damn comfortable and warm, I wear them around the house instead of slippers in the winter and they fit fine into my summer cycling shoes.
+I use DeFeet Woolie Boolie Socks (Competitive Cyclist, Wiggle, Tweeks, Amazon) which are half and half merino wool and nylon with a little bit of lycra mixed in.
+They are so damn comfortable and warm, I wear them around the house instead of slippers in the winter and they fit fine into my summer cycling shoes.

 GLOVES – I use Craft Hybrid Weather Gloves (Competitive Cyclist, Amazon, Bike24) for spring and fall days when it’s just a bit too cool to wear fingerless gloves.
 They are warm but thin and have a nice wind-proof mitten cover you can pull out from a small zip pocket atop the glove if it starts getting cool.
 I’ve got the fluoro yellow model but they also come in neon green, hot pink and basic black.
 They are inexpensive and do the trick.

-Once I learned about using embro cream – I use Mad Alchemy Mellow Heat Warming Embrocation (Competitive Cyclist) but there’s others to choose from that will keep you warm (Evans Cycles) – I’ve pretty much limited the number of times I use leg warmers.
-I do have a pair of Castelli Nanoflex Leg Warmers (Competitive Cyclist, Wiggle, Tweeks Cycles, Chain Reaction Cycles, ProBikeKit UK code ITK10) for those days when I’m headed out on 3-hour or longer spring or fall rides and have no idea what the weather will be like on the way.
-I’m even more unlikely to use arm warmers but do have a pair of …. wait for it…. yes, Castelli Thermoflex Arm Warmers (Wiggle, Tweeks Cycles, Chain Reaction Cycles).
+I do have a pair of Castelli Nanoflex Leg Warmers (Competitive Cyclist, Wiggle, Chain Reaction Cycles, Tredz 10% off with code ITK10, Tweeks Cycles) for those days when I’m headed out on 3-hour or longer spring or fall rides and have no idea what the weather will be like on the way.

 * * * * *